 Above: period cartoon depicting Cornelius Vanderbilt versus Jim Fisk in their famous rivalry for control of the Erie Railroad.
-In 1864, the Commodore sold the ast of his fleet of ships in order to concentrate on railroads.
-Once in charge of last of his fleet of ships in order to concentrate on railroads.
-Once in charge or The Harlem, Vanderbilt encountered conflicts with connecting lines.
+In 1864, the Commodore sold the last of his fleet of ships in order to concentrate on railroads.
+Once in charge of The Harlem, Vanderbilt encountered conflicts with connecting lines.
 In each case, the strife ended in a battle that Vanderbilt won.
 He bought control of the Hudson River Railroad in 1864, the New York Central Railroad in 1867, and the Lake Shore and Michigan Southern Railway in 1869.
 He later bought the Canada Southern as well.
 In 1870, he consolidated two of his key lines into the New York Central and Hudson River Railroad.